jasonm23/onlisp-markdown/onlisp.md

 MAYBE
 ```

-This could cause some confusion, so we might like to make such a slot read-
+This could cause some confusion, so we might like to make such a slot read-only.
-only.
 When we deﬁne an accessor function for a slot, we create a way of both
 reading and writing the slot’s value.
 If we want the value to be readable but
 not writable, we can do it by giving the slot just a reader function, instead of a
 full-ﬂedged accessor function: